braineatingmachines/braineatingmachines.github.io/index.md

 ---

 {: .box-error}
-### Online: With the advent of COVID-19, we've moved all our classes to online sessions.
+### Going Online: With the advent of COVID-19, we've moved all our classes to online sessions.
 [Read more about it here!](remote)

 {: .box-note}
 #### [Get notified for future sessions](https://mailchi.mp/99bd5aafc3f9/summer2020)